parsiya/parsiya.net/content/post/2022/2022-02-07-security-game-package-manager/index.markdown

 use daily?
 Usually one or two.
 How many can you name?
 A dozen.
 How many more editors can you find by searching?
 Thousands!

-There are fewer game package managers.
+There are only a few game package managers.
 Most gamers can name `Steam`, `GOG Galaxy`, `Ubisoft Connect`, `Battle.Net`, `Epic Games Launcher`, `Windows Store`, `Origin`, and `EA App`.
+Is there more?
+Probably, but I think this covers most of the major games.

 A game package manager allows you to buy, download, install, and run games (among other things).
 I am going to focus on the installation part here.
 As a package manager you usually get an installer or a compressed file with some directives (dependencies, registry keys, special paths).

 A game package manager has to install a wide range of games.
-Each of these game might be from a different developer, packaged with a different installer, and be new or from 20 years ago.
+Each of these games might be from a different developer, packaged with a different installer, and be new or from 20 years ago.
 Backwards compatibility is decent in Windows gaming[^2].